 Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

-Among the poorer countries in Latin America, Guatemala’s telecom infrastructure has suffered from years of underinvestment from state and provincial governments.
-The poor state of fixed-line infrastructure has led to Guatemala having one of the lowest teledensities in the region.
+Guatemala’s telecom infrastructure has suffered from years of underinvestment from state and provincial governments.
+The poor state of fixed-line infrastructure has led to Guatemala having one of the lowest fixed-line teledensities in the region.
 In many rural regions of the country there is no fixed-line access available, and so mobile services are adopted by necessity.

-Network upgrades, in both the fixed-line and mobile sectors, have largely been undertaken by the private sector.
-Private investment has been supported by government and regulatory efforts, resulting in a steady growth in the number of fixed lines which in turn has supported growth in the fixed broadband segment.
-In the mobile sector operator investments in LTE infrastructure have stimulated the take-up of mobile data services.
+Private investment has been supported by government and regulatory efforts, resulting in a steady growth in the number of fixed lines which has supported growth in the fixed broadband segment.
+However, delays in launching LTE services left the country lagging behind in the development of mobile broadband and the benefits which it can bring to the country's social and economic growth.

 Given the commercial impetus of operators, insufficient government financial investment has resulted in many regional areas remaining with poor or non-existent services.
 Nevertheless, the country benefits from one of the most open regulatory frameworks, with all telecom sectors having been open to competition since 1996.

-América Móvil controls about 83% of the fixed lines in service through its subsidiary Claro.
-Mobile telephony is the most developed telecom market sector in Guatemala, accounting for most voice lines and internet access lines.
-The intense competition among the three operators has helped to improve services and lower prices for end-users.
+América Móvil controls about 85.1% of the fixed-lines market through its subsidiaries Claro and Movistar.
+Mobile telephony is the most developed telecom market sector in Guatemala, accounting for 90% of the 22.6 million telephone connections in the country.
 Mobile penetration is on a par with the regional average, though the slower growth in the mobile subscriber base suggests a level of market saturation, with the emphasis among operators being on generating revenue via mobile data services.

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.